 Attachment prongs on the truck should be mounted such that the bottom edge of the prongs measure about 10 inches above the ground.
-Prong receivers on the plow frame should remain parallel to the ground and at the correct height by fully retracting the lift cylinder with the upper lift links before removing the plow from the truck (See "Removing the Plow") Ideally, the prongs on the truck should lift the plow frame slightly when driving into the plow for attachment.
+Prong receivers on the plow frame should remain parallel to the ground and at the correct height by fully retracting the lift cylinder with the upper lift links and bracing the frame with the stop plate before removing the plow from the truck (See "Removing the Plow").
+Ideally, the prongs on the truck should lift the plow frame slightly when driving into the plow for attachment.